You cannot copy content of this website, your IP is being recorded

 How do mammograms work?

 Mammography uses low-dose X-rays (a form of radiation that passes through most objects) to see inside the breasts.
-Different parts of the body are denser than others (bone, tissue, muscle, fat) – and when the x-ray beam is aimed at the area they appear lighter on the x-ray.
+Different parts of the body are denser than others (bone, tissue, muscle, fat) – and when the X-ray beam is aimed at the area they appear lighter on the X-ray.
 Any mass therefore will show up in lighter tones and will be more easily detected,

-Most x-ray images are stored electronically as digital files which can be easily accessed to aid in the diagnosis of the condition.
-In film and digital mammography, a stationary x-ray tube captures images from the side and above the compressed breast; in breast tomosynthesis, tube moves in an arc over the breast, capturing several images from several different angles.
+Most X-ray images are stored electronically as digital files which can be easily accessed to aid in the diagnosis of the condition.
+In film and digital mammography, a stationary X-ray tube captures images from the side and above the compressed breast; in breast tomosynthesis, tube moves in an arc over the breast, capturing several images from several different angles.

 What do mammograms show?